sgorgun/while-statements/README.md

 Open the [QuadraticSequences.cs](WhileStatements/QuadraticSequences.cs) file, and navigate to the [SumQuadraticSequenceTerms1](WhileStatements/QuadraticSequences.cs#L5) method.

-Implement the method that returns sum of a quadratic sequence terms that are below _maxTerm_.
+Implement the method that returns sum of a quadratic sequence terms that are less than _maxTerm_.

 The quadratic sequence with nth term $`a_{n}=3*n^2+5*n+7`$ is $`\{ 15, 29, 49, 75, 107, 145, ...\}`$.

-If the _maxTerm_ is 29, the sum is 44 (15 + 29 = 44).
-If the _maxTerm_ is 107, the sum is 275 (15 + 29 + 49 + 75 + 107 = 275).
+If _maxTerm_ is 29, the sum is 44 (15 + 29 = 44).
+If _maxTerm_ is 107, the sum is 275 (15 + 29 + 49 + 75 + 107 = 275).

-The algorithm you have implement is shown on the flowchart diagram below.
+The algorithm you have to implement is shown on the flowchart diagram below.

 ![Quadratic Sequence 1 Diagram](images/qs-1.png)